Insights · 5 min read

 Process: Structuring your roadmap updates

 Like we mentioned in the previous section, keeping the lines of communication open between teams is key to aligning around the product roadmap.
-At FullStory, this takes the form of monthly roadmap updates to provide ongoing visibility and status reports.
+At Fullstory, this takes the form of monthly roadmap updates to provide ongoing visibility and status reports.

 Here are Agata’s tips for making the monthly update effective and digestible: